 So, we thought that we should tell you a little more about what makes Rainbow Mountain such an astonishing wonder of the world!
 Keep reading to find out 10 interesting facts about Rainbow Mountain, the worst-kept secret of Peru!

 14 colourful minerals, in fact.
 Generally speaking, the main colours people notice on the mountain are yellow, pink, white, turqoise, brown and red.
 Each of these colours is caused by a specific combination of mineral deposits, as the image above explains.

-It is is exposure of these minerals to environmental conditions such as wind, rain and altitude that has caused them to become so brightly coloured.
+It is the exposure of these minerals to environmental conditions such as wind, rain and altitude that has caused them to become so brightly coloured.
 As the different sediments are deposited in layers, you get this striking rainbow effect.

 In the local Quechua language of the Peruvian Andes, Rainbow Mountain is called Vinicunca.
 This name is composed of the words “wini” and “kunca” – “wini” being the name for the black stones that cover the area, and “kunca” meaning neck – referring to the area of the mountain that resembles a necklace.

 However, locals also call the mountain “Montaña de Siete Colores” – literally meaning “mountain of seven colours”.